 Homework has become somewhat of a hot topic lately.
 I’ve read articles about schools adopting no-homework policies.
 I’ve seen research on the ineffectiveness of homework.
 I’ve found infographics on the absence of homework in other successful nations.

-I believe that the answer to this last question is yes, Kindergarteners should have homework.
+I believe that Kindergarteners can benefit from a very small, purposeful amount of simple homework.
 No, I don’t mean 5 meaningless worksheets a night.
 No, I don’t mean elaborate projects that their parents end up doing.
-But I do feel that Kindergarten homework can be valuable, particularly when the homework is reading.
+But I do feel that a very small amount of Kindergarten homework can be valuable, particularly when the homework is reading.
 And here’s why:

 - Homework is an opportunity for parents to show kids that they value education.
 When a parent (or other family member) sits down with a child to work on homework, that adult figure is telling the child, “Hey, this is important.
 This is something I value.”

 - Homework can give parents an idea of what students are working on in class.
 Kindergarten was a long time ago for many parents!
 Kindergarten expectations have also changed greatly over the years.
 By assigning meaningful homework that is relevant to what is going on in class, we can give parents a window into their children’s daily lives and learning.

 - Homework can provide students with additional practice and repetition.
 I don’t know about you, but my Kinders sure need a lot of repetition to master concepts!
 Having my students spend 5-10 minutes practicing something outside of school is an opportunity to get in some of that extra practice.

 - Homework can send kids the message that learning needn’t be restricted to school.
 When you assign kids meaningful homework that encourages them to interact with their families and home environment, this sends the message that learning happens everywhere – not just at school.
 Here’s an example of a simple homework task that sends this message: “Find 4 things in your house that start with the letter g.
 Draw them on this paper.”